Northern lights – Energy from out of space pouring in

 And then it suddenly appeared out of nowhere.
 I almost choked on my coffee.
 At first I couldn’t believe what I was seeing.
 It was very faint and subtle; a wisp of light appearing for a few seconds before it faded into darkness again.
 But after a few minutes I saw it again, and it was definitely an aurora.
 Even though it was tiny, there was no mistaking it.

 Little curtains of green light were flowing & moving across the sky, disappearing briefly, and then reappearing again.
 It was nowhere near as grand as the massive blasts of lights you’ll see on postcards and pictures on the internet, but I was in awe nevertheless.
-Overwhelmed by a feeling of happiness & gratitude – to see them when I least expected it.
+I was overwhelmed by a feeling of happiness & gratitude – to see them when I least expected it.

 Unpredictable behaviour